Get,

 • Is sick and doesn’t get better1

-Sharp or dull pain in one or both the ears can be due to fluid build-up in the ear tubes.
+Sharp or dull pain in one or both ears can be due to fluid build-up in the ear tubes.
 This increased pressure might be the cause of earache.
 It can occur in children as well as in adults.
-The pain can be due to various reasons like swimmer’s ear, otitis media, pain in the tooth, arthritis of the jaw or temporomandibular joint syndrome.
+The pain can be due to various reasons like swimmer’s ear, otitis media, pain in the tooth, arthritis of the jaw, or temporomandibular joint syndrome.
 The pain usually goes away on its own.
 However, you can try a few home remedies like garlic, ginger, tulsi, and hot or cold compress to relieve the pain.
 If you feel like the pain doesn’t subside, gets worse, or if your severe pain suddenly disappears, you should visit a doctor and get yourself checked.

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

-Can ear pain occur in both the ears?
+Can ear pain occur in both ears?

 Yes, ear pain can occur either in one or both ears.
 The pain can be sharp or dull for a short or long time.1